header logo

 2022 FIFA World Cup

-Messi's penalty opened the scoring against France in the final and Angel Di Maria made it 2-0 before Kylian Mbappe scored twice in a minute to send the game into extra time.
-Mbappe again cancelled out Messi's goal in extra time, but Argentina would not be denied on penalties, winning 4-2.
+Messi's penalty opened the scoring against France in the final, and Angel Di Maria made it 2-0.
+However, Kylian Mbappe scored twice in a minute, sending the game into extra time.
+Mbappe again equalized Messi's goal in extra time, but Argentina would not be denied, winning 4-2 on penalties.

 Diego Maradona's other achievements

-In addition to the 1986 World Cup, Diego Maradona had many other notable achievements in his career.
-At club level, he led Napoli to two Serie A titles (1986–87, 1989–90), the 1988–89 UEFA Cup, and several other domestic titles, making the team an icon in Italy.
-Before that, at Barcelona, he won the Spanish King's Cup in 1983.
-On an individual level, Maradona received many prestigious awards, including the 1986 World Cup Golden Ball and was twice voted South American Footballer of the Year (1979, 1980).
-After his playing career, he continued to be involved in football as a coach and was named "The Greatest Player of the 20th Century" by FIFA, along with Pelé.
+In addition to the 1986 World Cup, Diego Maradona achieved many other notable feats during his career.
+At the club level, he led Napoli to two Serie A titles (1986–87, 1989–90), the 1988–89 UEFA Cup, and several other domestic trophies, cementing the team's status as an icon in Italy.
+Before that, at Barcelona, he won the Copa del Rey in 1983.
+Individually, Maradona received numerous prestigious awards, including the 1986 World Cup Golden Ball, and was twice voted South American Footballer of the Year (1979, 1980).
+After his playing career, he remained involved in football as a coach and was named "The Greatest Player of the 20th Century" by FIFA, alongside Pelé.

 Conclusion

-Diego Maradona, a world football icon, won one World Cup in his illustrious career.
-This feat was achieved at the 1986 FIFA World Cup in Mexico, where he led the Argentine national team to glory.
-With memorable performances, Maradona left a deep mark, including the "Hand of God" and the "Goal of the Century" in the quarter-final match against England.
-The victory in this tournament not only cemented his legendary status but also became a great milestone in the history of Argentine football.
-Maradona's journey at the 1986 World Cup remains an endless source of inspiration for football fans around the world.
+Diego Maradona, a football icon, won the World Cup during his illustrious career.
+He accomplished this at the 1986 FIFA World Cup in Mexico, where he led the Argentine national team to glory.
+With memorable performances, Maradona left an indelible mark on football history, including the "Hand of God" and the "Goal of the Century" in the quarterfinal against England.
+The victory in this tournament not only cemented his legendary status but also marked a significant milestone in the history of Argentine football.
+Maradona's journey at the 1986 World Cup remains a lasting source of inspiration for football fans around the world.

 See more: Ronaldo total goals: The great scoring journey